 Surprised that eggs are considered a superfood?
 It wasn’t too long ago that eggs picked up a reputation as an unhealthy food to avoid because they could contribute to serious health problems.
-Now we know that just the opposite is true: Eggs are a concentrated source of potent nutrients, and they can play a vital role in our diets, especially when we’re trying to shed excess pounds.
+Now we know that just the opposite is true: Eggs are a concentrated source of potent nutrients and provide many health benefits.
+They can play a vital role in our diets, especially when we’re trying to shed excess pounds.

 Here’s a breakdown of some of the many benefits of eggs… and a few tasty ways to prepare them: